sporadic7234/sporadic7234.github.io/README.md

 # sporadic7234.github.io
-a development version of my breakout clone
+A development version of my breakout clone

-will be replaced with the complete game when its done
+Will be replaced with the complete game when its done

+2/8/24: The game has been uploaded in a somewhat complete state.
+I might add or change a couple of things though